-Just to reinforce the importance of this plants watering needs, keep it in water at all times.
-This free-floating flora does best in standing water or extremely slow moving water at the very least.
+Just to reinforce the importance of these plants watering needs, keep it in the water at all times.
+This free-floating flora does best in standing water or extremely slow-moving water at the very least.
 Humidity levels should reflect that of a rainforest.
 This plant will dry out quickly if the air moisture is too low, but an adequate amount of aquatic source should be enough to provide a good amount of moisture.

 Plants Similar To Floating Fern

 Adding diversity to an enclosure is key to an aesthetically pleasing enclosure.
 Try mixing up the look of your vivarium with different flora that can easily co-exist in the same types of environment.
 Furthermore, if for some reason you find this fern hard to acquire or would like to consider something similar to this plant… Here are some other plants you might find may do well with or in the place of Salvinia Natans:

 Floating fern is a pretty unusual fern to see in general.
 That alone makes it an interesting choice of foliage to use in a tank.
 If all criteria are matched when it comes to water conditions and lighting, this fern will grow faster than you might hope for.
 I would recommend this fern for tanks that need a solution for algae growth or shade dependent aquatic plants.
 Now that this guide has gone into depth about the many characteristics of such a distinctive floater… What are your thoughts about its use as a vivarium plant?